 To make this project, you will need: 2-6 foot 2x2s, 1-inch dowel rods, drill, saw, hammer, wood glue, spade drill bit, stain or paint, paint brush and paper towels.

-I had the idea to create a blanket ladder after seeing multiple decor bloggers showcase them on their Instagram feeds.
-I love how the ladders are a fun, rustic way to showcase pretty blankets, or even wreaths.
+I had the idea to create my own blanket ladder after seeing multiple decor bloggers showcase their store-bought ones on their Instagram feeds.
+I love this fun, rustic way to showcase pretty blankets, or even wreaths.

-But being a super cheap person, I couldn’t justify paying a hundred dollars, or heck, even $30 on a blanket ladder.
+But being a super cheap person, I couldn’t justify paying a hundred dollars, or heck, even $30 on one.

 So when my parents came to visit, I knew this project would be the perfect father-daughter project to complete.
 And now, we have a special keepsake that can be treasured for years to come, and the memory of creating something together.